open-ideas/IDEAS/README.md

 - January 12th, 2015: IDEAS v0.2.0 has been released.
 - December 11th, 2011: IDEAS v0.1.0 has been released.
 This is the first public IDEAS version.

-Detailed release notes are available in [ReleaseNotes.md](https://github.com/open-ideas/IDEAS/blob/master/ReleaseNotes.md).
+Detailed release notes are available in the library itself: [ReleaseNotes](https://github.com/open-ideas/IDEAS/tree/master/IDEAS/UsersGuide/ReleaseNotes).

 ## References
 ### Development of IDEAS